LCluber/BatMine/README.md

     - Execute **cmder.bat**.
 It will copy the right profile into the Cmder config/ folder.
 (Execute cmder.bat every time you modify your profile)
     - Start **Cmder** to start mining

-  - To start mining at windows start up, add a new task in the Task Scheduler [like this](https://www.howtogeek.com/138159/how-to-enable-programs-and-custom-scripts-to-run-at-boot/).
+  - To start mining at windows startup, add a new task in the Task Scheduler [like this](https://www.howtogeek.com/138159/how-to-enable-programs-and-custom-scripts-to-run-at-boot/).
 Then set it to open **Cmder** or **cmd.bat** at log on.

 ## Contributors